We manage personal information in accordance with the Privacy Act 1988 and Australian Privacy Principles.

 - we check that it is current, complete and accurate.
 This will sometimes mean that we have to cross check the information that we collect from you with third parties;

-- we record and hold your information in our Information Record System and databases.
+- we record and hold your information in our Information Record System Some information may be disclosed to overseas recipients.

 - we retrieve your information when we need to use or disclose it for our functions and activities.
 At that time, we check that it is current, complete, accurate and relevant.
 This will sometimes mean that we have to cross-check the information that we collect from you with third parties once again – especially if some time has passed since we last checked.

-- we correct or attach associated statements toyour personal information in accordance with APP:13.
+- we correct or attach associated statements to[Links to Level 1: Access & Correction] your personal information in accordance with

 2. Kinds of information that we collect and hold